just-ai/jaicf-kotlin/docs/pages/Deployment.md

 Here you can learn how to deploy your JAICF project into production-ready environments using multiple tools and approaches.

-> Deployment process and tools depends on your company environment, platforms and experience.
+> Deployment process and tools depend on your company environment, platforms and experience.
 > Here we provide common practices for any JAICF-related project that can be adopted or changed.

 ## Spring Boot